 - No fish species may be used as live bait in the Western Fishing District.
-Possession of live bait fish or use of live bait fish is prohibited in the Western Fishing District. - Live animals such as meal worms, red worms, night crawlers, leeches, maggots, crayfish, reptiles, amphibians and insects may be used as bait on all waters not restricted to artificial lures only. - Leeches may only be imported into Montana from FWP-approved leech dealers.
+Possession of live bait fish or use of live bait fish is prohibited in the Western Fishing District. - No amphibians, reptiles, or crayfish may be used as live bait in the Western Fishing District. - Live animals such as meal worms, red worms, night crawlers, leeches, maggots, and insects may be used as bait on all waters not restricted to artificial lures only. - Leeches may only be imported into Montana from FWP-approved leech dealers.
 Anglers who import leeches must have in their possession a bill-of-sale (a receipt) from the approved out-of-state leech dealer when fishing with leeches in Montana.
 A list of approved out-of-state leech dealers may be obtained from FWP by calling 406-452-6181.